 Blog Editor – Functional Ecology

-We are looking for an Associate Editor for a new Functional Ecology blog, to be launched in 2017.
+We are looking for an Associate Editor for our growing blog Functional Ecologists.
 A blog is a great way to ensure an even wider readership for our fantastic content, as well as a platform for discussing topics of more general interest to our readership and ecologists in general.

 The Blog Editor will be responsible for commissioning content for the Functional Ecology blog and will work closely with the rest of the Journal’s editorial board and editorial office to determine regular content.
 We would expect the blog to publish 3 – 4 posts per month.
 In the rare cases where there is disagreement regarding content, all final Editorial decisions will rest with the Editorial Office.